 *This programme will be started in January 2022

-The Master of International Public Management and Administration (MIPMA) is a double degree post-graduate program offered by the Johnson Shoyama Graduate School of Public Policy (JSGS), University of Saskatchewan, Canada and the Department of Asian and Policy Studies (APS), the Education University of Hong Kong (EdUHK).
+The Master of International Public Management and Administration (MIPMA) is a dual degree post-graduate program offered by the Johnson Shoyama Graduate School of Public Policy (JSGS), University of Saskatchewan, Canada and the Department of Asian and Policy Studies (APS), the Education University of Hong Kong (EdUHK).

 Upon the successful completion of the program students are awarded two degree certificates; one from the University of Saskatchewan (Canada) and one from the Education University of Hong Kong.

 It is one of Canada’s top research universities and a member of the elite U15 Group of Canadian Research Universities (the 15 most research-intensive universities in Canada).

 It is one of the eight publicly-funded higher education institutions in Hong Kong and distinguished by its regional and international scholarship in Education, Social Sciences and Humanities.
 Ranked 3rd in Asian and 20th in the World in Education (QS World University Ranking by Subject 2019), the university enjoys a diverse international faculty.